alterans-tech/the-four-ish-agentic-horsemen/README.md

 After the chaos of development, after the trials of testing, after the judgment of release - silence.
 The peace of production.
 The system runs.

 **The revelation is complete.**

+> **⚠️ IMPORTANT: This is a conceptual framework currently in development and not ready for production use.
+For a comprehensive analysis of the framework's current state, strengths, and areas for improvement, see [analysis-of-the-framework-by-claude-code.md](./analysis-of-the-framework-by-claude-code.md)**